-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 50. Therefore, the direct relation that they have, with the mind is attached to our cognisance.

-51. From our observant cognisance it proceeds to our judgement.
+51. From our observant cognisance, they proceed to our judgement.

 52. Eventually, it is our sagacious judgement that will determine the consequence afterwards.

-53. We are very capable of expressing any emotion good or bad, as we are incapable of deciphering its actual meaning.
+53. We are very capable of expressing any emotion good or bad, but we are incapable of deciphering its actual meaning.

-54. The intention of the Oracle is to present the philosophical observation of emotions.
+54. The intention of the Oracle is to present the philosophical observation of emotions and eupathy.

-55. Unless we attempt to understand the complexity of their nature, then we are doomed to failure.
+55. Unless we attempt to understand the complexity of their nature, then we are doomed to failure and dedition.

-56. Emotions cannot be misconstrued, in the capacity of its existence, when their presence are assured to be conspicuous or inconspicuous.
+56. Emotions cannot be misconstrued, in the capacity of their existence, when they are assured to be conspicuous or inconspicuous.

 57. If there was a manner that could provide us with answers to our emotional episodes of stable or unstable experiences, then we would immediately be horrified by that obfuscation.